aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheHostMonitoringPlugin.md

 > :heavy_exclamation_mark: **Always ensure you provide a non-zero socket timeout value or a connect timeout value to the Host Monitoring Connection Plugin**
 >
 > The Host Monitoring Connection Plugin does not have default timeout values such as `connectTimeout` or `socketTimeout` since these values are driver specific.
 Most JDBC drivers use 0 as the default timeout value.
-If you **do not** override the default timeout value, the Host Monitoring Connection Plugin may wait forever attempting to establish a monitoring connection in events where the database node is unavailable.
+If you **do not** override the default timeout value, the Host Monitoring Connection Plugin may wait forever to establish a monitoring connection in the event where the database node is unavailable.

 >### :warning: Warnings About Usage of the AWS Advanced JDBC Wrapper with RDS Proxy
 > It is recommended to either disable the Host Monitoring Connection Plugin, or to avoid using RDS Proxy endpoints when the Host Monitoring Connection Plugin is active.